mahmoudafifi414/OrderProject/README.md

 3- run "docker-compose up -d --build" and this will init the project

 4- The entrypoint.sh is having some command mandatory to run the code ,and also it is pointed as entrypoint from Dockerfile.

+5 The most important step is to copy src/.env.example to src/.env and add you Mysql configuration such as username and password also in main .env.example in the main root to .env and change also the params. anyway i made default values you can use it.
 ________________________________________________________________

 # How can we hit the api endpoint to make new order?